 Presented by The Bob Hawke Prime Ministerial Centre

 2 – 30 August

-‘Fly Away’ is an interdisciplinary mentorship program, with Adelaide based artist and poet Elyas Alavi facilitating a series of workshops with 5 emerging Afghan artists who are studying visual arts at the University of South Australia.
-Artists will create works inspired by the themes of this project which include identity, memory and refugee experience.
+‘Fly Away’ is an interdisciplinary exhibition, with Adelaide based artist and poet Elyas Alavi facilitating a series of workshops with 7 emerging Afghan artists who are studying visual arts at the University of South Australia.
+Artists will create works inspired by the themes of this project which include identity, connection, memory and refugee experience.

 This exhibition aims to promote diversity and the values of arts to the Afghan community, whilst also recognising the value and power of artistic expression through the art work on display.